IBM/generate-insights-from-multiple-data-sources/README.md

 #### (i) Provisioning a Dashboard Embedded analytics service Instance to the Watson Studio Project

-* Click on "Add to Project" button to add the Embedded Dashboard Analytics service.
+* Click on `Add to Project` button to add the Embedded Dashboard Analytics service.

 ![](doc/source/images/EDA_Add_to_Project.png)

 #### (ii) Creating the Embedded Dashboard service and connections

-*  Create the New Embedded Dashboard service or if you already have one then from the drop down prompt, select the Dashboard Embedded service from the list.
-And click on Save button in the bottom.
+*  Create the New Embedded Dashboard service or if you already have one then from the drop down prompt, select the `Dashboard Embedded service` from the list.
+And click on `Save` button in the bottom.

 ![](doc/source/images/Select_CED_Service.png)